smart-edge-open/edgeapps/applications/openvino/README.md

 ```shell
     kubectl delete networkpolicies block-all-ingress
 ```
-If data received after delete the ingress polidy, there should be something error in your network policy for consumer, please check and re-apply it. (block-all-ingress should not be deleted in normal step, it is only for debug.)
+If data received after delete the ingress policy, there should be something error in your network policy for consumer, please check and re-apply it. (block-all-ingress should not be deleted in normal step, it is only for debug.)